 Startup Funding Rounds

 A successful startup will typically go through a series of funding rounds, beginning with pre-seed or seed investment and ending with C funding rounds.
-As the business comes increasingly mature, the company will advance through the rounds to gain investment that will fuel the company's growth.
-Investors that take part in these rounds will typically receive and retain partial ownership of the company.
+As the business comes increasingly mature, the company will advance through the rounds to gain investment that will fuel the company's growth and business plan.
+Investors that take part in these rounds will typically receive and retain partial equity ownership of the company.

 In order to assess which investors are likely to get involved and the reasons why the company is seeking new capital (what it plans to do with the money), the company will undergo a valuation that will consider the companies track record, user base, risk and development plans.